 I’ve always followed the advancement made to electric race cars, and one recent research that struck me was when Purdue University engineers invented a fast charging cable for electric vehicles.
 Professor Issam Mudawar’s heat and mass transfer research would enable me to study electronic cooling and thermal management systems, which can be applied to electric race cars.
 I’m also currently exploring manufacturing performance car parts, and Purdue’s Baja Racing club would allow me to learn about producing these parts, which excites me.
 With my ambition of exploring the motorsport industry, joining the opportunities at Purdue would undoubtedly be a blessing.

+Notes: OK

 Briefly discuss your reasons for pursuing the major you have selected.
 (Respond in 100 words or fewer.)*